Quantifying Interstellar Extinction at High Galactic Latitudes: Degeneracy Analysis

-We find the accuracy of our model depends on what region of the HR diagram we are investigating.
-This is due to the effective temperature having a more significant effect on the photometry derived from stellar models as move towards higher-mass stars along the main sequence.
-Under these assumptions, the model performs well in recovering the true synthetic stellar parameters.
-We calculate a median difference between the posterior mean extinction and the true extinction of $0.022$ and the median extinction posterior standard deviation across the sample is $0.075$.
+We run our model on the synthetic uniform sample of stars, assuming that we have a Gaussian constraint on the effective temperature with standard deviation $\sigma_T=110$ K. We choose this value as many current stellar parameter studies which derive effective temperatures from the Gaia XP spectra quote mean absolute differences less than this value.
+Moreover, when we cross-match and compare the \cite{Andrae_2023} effective temperatures to the highly accurate Gaia ESO \citep{2022ges} effective temperatures for a region at high Galactic latitudes we find a mean difference of $110$ K. {In Figure \ref{fig:corner_uniform_except_metal_teff_cont} we display a corner plot of the posterior distribution for a single star with $[Fe/H]=-0.125$ dex, $T_{\text{eff}}=5916$ K, age=$10^9$ yrs, $M_G=4.7$ mag, $d=800$ pc, $A_0=0.15\,\rm{mag}$ and $m=M_\odot$.} We generate a posterior distribution for all stars in our sample.
+Through comparing the posterior samples with the true synthetic value, we find} a median difference between the posterior mean extinction and the true extinction of $0.022 \,\rm{mag}$ and the median extinction posterior standard deviation across the sample is $0.075\,\rm{mag}$.
 The median difference between the posterior mean effective temperature and the true effective temperature is $27.35$ K and the median effective temperature standard deviation across the sample is $87.00$ K. Finally, the sample median difference between the posterior mean metallicity and the true metallicity is $-0.003$ dex with a standard deviation of $0.368$ dex.
 In Table \ref{tab:widths}, we illustrate the extinction posterior median and standard deviations for different cases.